 This optional command (announced in Life Cycle Status indicator in Historical bytes) can be used to reset all values (DOs, Keys, PWs etc.) to their default values (after production/ initialisation).
 The command has effect only, if the life cycle status is in initialisation state (indicator byte set to 03).
 If the command is used in operational state, it will end with status bytes 9000, but nothing in the application will be changed (dummy command).
+The command can be used directly after TERMINATE DF without resetting the card.

 CLA 00 / 0C

 INS 44

 P1 00

 P2 00

 Lc Empty

-Data Empty

-Data field
+Data field Empty

 Le Empty